 So I thought I'd use it in questioning you.

-Just remarkable arrogance by by Brennan.
+Just remarkable arrogance by Brennan.

-So, Victoria, I want to ask that to you because you know, again, we talk about the evidence issue.
+So, Victoria, I want to ask that to you because, you know, again, we talk about the evidence issue.

-So if you were the special counsel, which I think this whole thing is a waste, but okay, they got a special counsel.
+So, if you were the special counsel, which I think this whole thing is a waste, but okay, they got a special counsel, what would you be looking at really right now?

 How about this?

-I'm gonna put this out there.
+I'm going to put this out there.

-The British telling us today, you know what, we're concerned about giving you uh classified information because it's leaking out of your agencies in record rates.
+The British telling us today, you know what, we're concerned about giving you classified information because it's leaking out of your agencies in record rates.

 Go ahead, Victoria.